tristonpalacios/react-omdb-instructions/part3.md

 You'll define `onFaveToggle` in a higher component.

-#### Step 4: Define `handleFaveToggle` on the `FilmListing` component
+#### Step 4: Define `handleFaveToggle` on the `FilmList` component

 The `Fave` component is expecting a prop, but one doesn't exist yet.
 Let's change that next.

-You'll move the favorite toggle functionality all the way up to the `FilmListing` component - where the state for `filter` is.
+You'll move the favorite toggle functionality all the way up to the `FilmList` component - where the state for `filter` is.
-- In the `FilmListing` component, create a `handleFaveToggle()` function.
+- In the `FilmList` component, create a `handleFaveToggle()` function.
 It doesn't need to do anything yet, but soon you will update the `faves` array when a film is favorited or unfavorited.
 The `handleFaveToggle` function should accept a film object as an argument (this will be the film that the user is toggling).

 #### Step 5: Clone the `faves` state